TIBCOSoftware/snappydata/docs/reference/sql_reference/ref-drop-diskstore.md

 ```

 **IF EXISTS   **
-Include the `IF EXISTS` clause to execute the statement only if the specified disk store exists in RowStore.
+Include the `IF EXISTS` clause to execute the statement only if the specified disk store exists in SnappyData.

 **store-name   **
 User-defined name of the disk store configuration that you want to remove.
-The available names are stored in the <a href="../system_tables/sysdiskstores.html#reference_36E65EC061C34FB696529ECA8ABC5BFC" class="xref noPageCitation" title="Contains information about all disk stores created in the RowStore distributed system.">SYSDISKSTORES</a> system table.
+The available names are stored in the <a href="../system_tables/sysdiskstores.html#reference_36E65EC061C34FB696529ECA8ABC5BFC" class="xref noPageCitation" title="Contains information about all disk stores created in the SnappyData distributed system.">SYSDISKSTORES</a> system table.

 ##Example